-As the name imply, this soup is heavy on the mushroom and yam variety and use coconut for the creamy side instead of butter/cheese.
-The prepping might took some times as some ingredients like sweet potatoes, tofu skin and taro require pre-roast/frying to avoid mushy.
+As the name implies, this soup is heavy on the mushroom and yam varieties and use coconut for the creamy side instead of butter/cheese.
+The prepping might took some time as some ingredients like sweet potatoes, tofu skin and taro require pre-roast/frying to avoid mushily.

-I love mushroom, so in this recipe, I included a variety of mushroom, from enoki to seafood and shitake.
+I love mushrooms, so in this recipe, I included a variety of mushrooms, from enoki to seafood and shitake.
 However, if those are not available at your local grocery, portabella will be fine, just use more of it to counter.

 This is a vegetarian recipe, thus, no meat is included in the recipe, which the only source of protein is tofu.
 If you want a heavier soup, you could add some protein to the soup.
 Chicken or shrimp would work well with this soup.